GoogleCloudPlatform/community/tutorials/using-flask-login-with-cloud-datastore/index.md

 ## Prerequisites
+This tutorial is not to teach the fundamentals of Flask-Login or Firestore in Datastore mode.
+It is to demonstrate the use of Firestore in Datastore mode(as opposed to any relational database) as the database backend for user authentication with Flask-Login.
+The use of Flask-Login should not force you to abandon the power of Firestore in Datastore mode.

+So familiarity with the following is assumed:
 - Basic familiarity with Flask and Flask-Login.
 - Basic familiarity with App Engine and Firestore in Datastore mode.